 Arup works in earthquake-prone areas worldwide.
-From Japan to San Francisco, responsible infrastructure and building design demands the application of expertise in all aspects of earthquake engineering.
+From Japan to the Americas, responsible infrastructure and building design demands the application of expertise in all aspects of earthquake engineering.

 We have accumulated formidable experience and skill in seismic design, and the essential specialist fields behind it – including seismology, geotechnical and structural engineering, risk assessment and management.

 We work with clients and architects to engineer the most ambitious of structures to be both earthquake-tolerant and economically feasible.

 Our landmark projects include Japan’s Osaka Maritime Museum; China’s CCTV in Beijing, San Francisco’s Salesforce Transit Centre in the US, Torre Reforma in Mexico City, and the Cathedral of the Sacred Heart, Kericho, Kenya.

 To protect communities and businesses, it is essential to safeguard the utilities and industries they depend on.

 We use performance-based design methods and modern seismic protection technologies to provide assured functionality for recovery-critical facilities such as hospitals, energy infrastructure, telecommunications facilities and airport terminals such as Sabiha Gokcen terminal in Turkey.

 We work with major multi-nationals such as HSBC, Procter & Gamble and Toyota to help them minimise the impacts of earthquakes on their staff, facilities and productivity.
 Our catastrophe risk management experts provide engineering-informed advice to public and private sector clients on mitigation and insurance strategies.

 We provide post-earthquake support to clients through our global network of offices, and participate in field survey missions with other professionals and academics through organisations such as EERI and EEFIT.